 - Binoculars - standard equipment for wildlife watchers and are indispensable for seeing and identifying animals in the field.
 The most popular models magnify the subject 7 or 8 times and are lightweight, weather resistant, and moderately priced.
 There are many variations on the traditional design, including compact models that fit easily into a fanny pack or belt pouch and large binoculars with greater light-gathering capability for viewing in low light conditions.
 Check with an optics dealer for advice on a pair that will meet your needs.

-- Spotting Scope and Tripod - will extend your viewing range considerably.
+- A spotting scope and tripod will extend your viewing range considerably.
 Scopes typically magnify an image from 20 to 60 times and can have fixed or zoom magnification lenses.
 Once wildlife has been located with binoculars it's often possible to find the subject with a scope for a better view.
 Practice with fairly stationary objects, such as a perched hawk or wading heron, before trying to follow and focus on a running deer or flying duck.